nfriend/lab-assistant/README.md

 No, this skill only integrates with [GitLab.com](https://gitlab.com/).
 This is because Alexa Skills must specify an OAuth provider at build time.

 If you _do_ want to use this skill with a self-managed GitLab instance, you can clone this repo and deploy this code as a separate skill that is pointed at your GitLab instance.

+### Why does the skill ask for the project ID instead of asking for the project's name?

+Alexa's speech detection is really good at some things and really terrible at others.
+Alexa is really good at accurately understanding numbers; Alexa is really bad at accurately understanding open-ended phrases, like project names.
+To cut down on frustration, this skill asks for project IDs to ensure you can select the project you want.

 ## Developing